-Advising for the Ethnic Studies Minor and the new Major
+Advising for the Ethnic Studies Major and Minor

 Courses in Ethnic Studies

 The 2018- 2019 Class Schedule will contain the complete list of courses cross-listed in Ethnic Studies.

 ETST 401: Sociology of Black Americans (MWF 1:50-3:00)

 ETST 346: Indigenous Music & Art: Identity, Loss, and Healing (TR 12:30-2:20)

 ETST 110: Introduction to Ethnic Studies (MWF 9:50-11:00)

 ETST 300: Perspectives of Contemporary Indigenous Women (TR 12:30-2:20)

 ETST 301: Theories in Race and Ethnicity (MWF 1:50-3:00)

 ETST 302: Research Methods in Ethnic Studies (TR 9:00-10:50)